-Aegon Nederland's remuneration policy applies to the Executive Board, management teams, senior management and other employees of Aegon Nederland and subsidiaries, and complies with the applicable national and international regulations.
+Aegon Nederland's remuneration policy applies to the Executive Board, management teams, senior management and other employees of Aegon Nederland and subsidiaries and complies with the applicable national and international regulations.
 The policy is in accordance with the Aegon Group Global Remuneration Framework (AGGRF) drawn up by Aegon N.V. and has due regard for developments in society.

 The remuneration policy is in line with the strategy, vision, core values and risk appetite of Aegon Nederland.
 This means that the level of variable remuneration for employees is discussed in meetings of the Supervisory Board, as well as the financial performance criteria which are applied to variable remuneration.
 These are adjusted for the estimated risks and cost of capital, whereby the variable remuneration components are in line with Aegon Nederland's long-term objectives.
-The maximum variable remuneration for the management team of Aegon Nederland (including the statutory board members) is 20% of the fixed income and in 2019 was at target 13.3%.
-In line with the Law on Remuneration Policies for Financial Institutions (Wet beloningsbeleid financiële ondernemingen, or 'Wbfo'), which has been in force since from February 28, 2016, the total variable remuneration of senior management (including members of the management team) does not exceed 20% of fixed income for the whole of Aegon Nederland.
-In 2019, there were no individuals for which the total annual compensation paid out to was equal to or higher than € 1 million.